-The lab computers that are situated in faculties and departments come equipped with the specialist software that you will need to use for your subjects of choice.
+The machines in labs situated in faculties and departments come equipped with the specialist software that you will need to use for your subjects of choice.

 You can check seat availability in labs on the UCT Mobile app.

 Knowledge Commons